MahaMaabar/DisCVR/docs/manual.md

-## Introduction
-DisCVR: Rapid Viral Diagnostic Tool
+## DisCVR: Rapid Viral Diagnostic Tool

 DisCVR is a viral detection tool which allows the identification of known human viruses in clinical samples from high-throughput sequencing (HTS) data.
 It uses the k-mers approach in which the sample reads are decomposed into k-mers and then matched against a virus k-mers database.
 The built-in database is a list consists of all k-mers (k=22) that are not low-complexity and only found in the viral genomes but not in the human genome.
 Each k-mer is assigned the taxonomic label of all viral genomes that contain that k-mer in the NCBI taxonomy tree.
 These assignments are made at the species and strains taxonomic level.